mpg/p256-m/README.md

-In addition to avoiding branches and memory accesses depending on secret data, p256-m also avoid instructions (or library functions) whose execution time depends on the value of operands on common cores.
+In addition to avoiding branches and memory accesses depending on secret data, p256-m also avoid instructions (or library functions) whose execution time depends on the value of operands on cores of interest.
 Namely, it never uses integer division, and for multiplication by default it only uses 16x16->32 bit unsigned multiplication.
 On cores which have a constant-time 32x32->64 bit unsigned multiplication instruction, the symbol `MUL64_IS_CONSTANT_TIME` can be defined by the user at compile-time to take advantage of it in order to improve performance and code size.
+(On Cortex-M and Cortex-A cores wtih GCC or Clang this is not necessary, since inline assembly is used instead.)

 As a result, p256-m should be secure against the following classes of attackers: